Since this company is a multi-level marketing business in the foreign exchange market, many are wondering Is Auvoria Prime A Scam?

 Hassan Mahmoud recruited the help of Sal Leto and named him Vice President of Operations.

 We’ll get back to Sal Leto later…

-On February 18, 2020 Eaconomy collapsed, apparently there was serious disagreements and infighting among the scammers running the business.
+On February 18, 2020, Eaconomy collapsed, apparently, there were serious disagreements and infighting among the top players running the business.

 On February 18, 2020, VPO Sal Leto and CTO Bill Wynne, submitted their resignation to Eaconomy.